The Reset

 But the man stood motionless.‘No questions asked.’

 ‘I know.”
 Mike replied.
 ‘But I thought… you never know.
 We are not going to remember any of this anyway.’
-And his eyes met with the old man.
-The old man smiled.
-His gaze then turned front, to the town square in front.
-People walked, cheered, played, called, ate.
-The look of a man in deep thoughts.
-His smile faded.
+And his gaze met with the old man.
+They locked eyes.

 ‘Have you ever had the feeling that you have met someone before?’